Downeast Acadia Maine Lighthouses

 Deer Isle: This tower was constructed in 1854 and automated in 1930.
 It is 28 feet high with a black lantern.
-A boathouse and brick oil house were added in 1906.
+A boathouse and brick oil house was added in 1906.
 Privately owned.
 Located on the west end of Eggemoggin Reach.
 Can be viewed from the end of Eggemoggin Road off Route 15.

 St. Croix Light

-Calais: The keepers dwellings were actually built under the tower in 1856.
+Calais: The keeper’s dwellings were actually built under the tower in 1856.
 A fire destroyed both in 1976.
 The light was replaced with a steel skeleton tower which is in operation today.

 West Quoddy Head